vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--memr`

-Reserve a quantity of memory for use by the VCH appliance and container VMs.
+Reserve a quantity of memory for use by the VCH vApp in vCenter Server, or for the VCH resource pool on an ESXi host.
+This limit also applies to the container VMs that run in the VCH vApp or resource pool.
 Specify the memory reservation value in MB.
 If not specified, `vic-machine create` sets the reservation to 1.

 <pre>--memory-reservation 1024</pre>